-At 2,415 feet Seat Sandal from Grasmere offers a steep but rewarding Lake District climb.
-I particular the hidden land towards Grisedale Tarn is ripe for exploration.
+At 2,415 feet the walk up Seat Sandal from Grasmere offers a steep but rewarding Lake District climb.
+In particular the hidden land towards Grisedale Tarn is ripe for exploration.

 The steep and uniform slopes do become confusing in bad weather.
 Not so much on the climb when all routes eventually lead to the summit but on the descent when a few degrees out can lead to a very different point at the mountain’s foot.